huggingface/transformers/docs/source/main_classes/trainer.rst

 You may also try the ZeRO-3 with CPU and NVMe offload as explained further in this document.

-TODO: Benchmark whether we can get better performance out of ZeRO-3 vs. ZeRO-2 on a single GPU.
+TODO: Benchmark whether we can get better performance out of ZeRO-3 vs. ZeRO-2 on a single GPU, and then recommend ZeRO-3 config as starting one.

 Notes: